 Just the sheer amount of stuff I saw flying around.
 It was an atrocious war.
-Bosnia was very brutal of course but there was not so much physical destruction, it was more killing and revenge on a very personal and human level, between neighbours or whatever.
+Bosnia was very brutal of course, but there was not so much physical destruction, it was more killing and revenge on a very personal and human level, between neighbors or whatever.
 Chechnya was brutal in every way.
-The destruction of Grozny reached a level I had not seen until then, and haven’t seen since.
+The destruction of Grozny reached a level I had not seen until then and haven’t seen since.
 I guess you might come across something like it now in Aleppo, for example.
 There was no accreditation when I was working there, no paperwork.
 I learned Russian so I could talk to the fighters.
 They were welcoming, so I spent time with them.
 Whereas in Iraq and Afghanistan I was embedded.
 You get your piece of paper and the military has to take care of you.

 In what way did that affect your work?
 What’s your view on the embed format, do you think it worked well?